marzer/tomlplusplus/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
     Replace the HTML comments below with the requested information.

-    Please don't delete this template and roll your own!
+    Please be as thorough as possible, and don't delete this template and roll your own.
+    I'm a human being with a busy life and concerns of my own - if you force me to jump through many information-gathering hoops without first making an effort yourself, there's a high chance I'll summarily close your issue as 'not a bug'.

+    Also please *don't* paste screenshots of logs, compiler messages, et cetera.
+Paste their actual text.
+    I can't copy/paste/search text from an image.

     Thanks for contributing!
 -->